If you have questions that are not answered here, or can’t find the answer on our web site, please

 Q-3.
 What is your application deadline?

-We don’t have a strict deadline, but strongly encourage applications by mid-February, and even earlier if possible.
+We don’t have a strict deadline, but strongly encourage applications before April 1, and even earlier if possible.
 We begin to announce admission decisions as early as December 15th, and we continue making decisions throughout the spring and even the summer if the class isn’t filled yet.
 So “late” applications can still be considered, but it’s not an optimal situation.
-Students who are interested in scholarships and other financial aid are especially encouraged to apply early because once the funds are distributed, that’s all there is.
+Students who are interested in scholarships and other financial aid are especially encouraged to apply early.

 Q-4.
 How do I submit an application?

-We recommend that applicants use the electronic application service offered by the Law School Admission Council;.
-Alternatively, we can provide a hard-copy application form upon request.
+We require that applicants use the electronic application service offered by the Law School Admission Council.

 Q-5.
 Do you offer deferred admission?